What is a Hashtag Anyways and What’s the Big Deal?

 Examples of how hashtags are used in real life

-Here are three basic examples to get you thinking about how hashtags can be used.
+Here are three basic examples to get you thinking about how they can be used.

 1) Events – often conferences will assign a hashtag to the entire event (ex. #smxwest) or to individual sessions so that everyone in attendance can give their feedback, ask questions of the speaker in real time and so that people not in attendance can follow the events.